 Yeah, yeah, I know.
 This, that and the other holy text, guru or shrink offer to help you avoid personal responsibility.
 Horse pucky.

 Personal responsibility.
 You've got it.
 You were born with it.
 You are responsible for your actions.
-Period.
 Not for anyone elses, and no one else is truly responsible for yours.

 Oh, sure, others can make the price of doing something that you want to do pretty high, or limit your exposure to any alternatives (c.f. the Afghan Taliban).
 They can play some very intense conditioning games on you, and make you pay for every independant thought or action.
-Yet in the final analysis, it's you.
-Others are responsible for what they do, to you, in reponse, or in prevention.
+You can be conditioned like Pavlov's dog to the point that your free agency is nearly extinguished.

 That's the bottom line.
 Deal with it.